CadenzaCoda/ConstraintAwareIL/README.md

 However, if you built CARLA from source, you may also follow the official documentation to build the Python API for your Python version.

+## HPIPM
+The expert policy uses [HPIPM](https://github.com/giaf/hpipm) as the optimization solver.
+Follow the instructions to setup the environment and install the Python API to your Python environment.

 # Running the experiments
 Before running the experiments:
 - Set the model hyperparameters in `config/safeAC.yaml` (for full-state feedback experiments) or `config/visionSafeAC.yaml` (for image feedback experiments).
 See the example files for template.